bymoye/interactive_slider/README.md

 ## Features

 Use the stock slider or customize:

+- **Horizontal and vertical orientations** - Choose between horizontal or vertical slider direction
-* Built in padding for convenience
+- Built in padding for convenience
-* Adjustable size transition
+- Adjustable size transition
-* Use any widget for a start/end icon and center label
+- Use any widget for a start/end icon and center label
-* Use any transition duration and curve
+- Use any transition duration and curve
-* Provide any shape border for the progress bar
+- Provide any shape border for the progress bar
-* Use the normalized progress value or easily provide a min/max to be automatically transformed
+- Use the normalized progress value or easily provide a min/max to be automatically transformed
-* Animate start and end icons using slider progress
+- Animate start and end icons using slider progress
-* Color the slider's porgress with a gradient
+- Color the slider's porgress with a gradient
-* Create any number of discrete segments to slide through
+- Create any number of discrete segments to slide through

 ## Getting started